CroatianMeteorNetwork/RMS/README.md

 ```
 sudo python setup.py install
 ```
+Note that in order to run this, cython and numpy need to be installed.

 This will compile the code in C++ which we are using as one of the processing steps in meteor detection.
 The method in question is called Kernel-based Hough Transform, and you can read more about it here: [KHT](http://www2.ic.uff.br/~laffernandes/projects/kht/)